GDPR Privacy Statement

 Where we hold your personal information internationally

-Personal information of customers in Republic of Ireland is held on our database in the UK.
+Personal information of customers in Republic of Ireland and The Netherlands is held on our database in the UK.
 Their personal information is subject to the same GDPR legislation as that of our UK customers and is therefore protected to the same standards.

 Using our website